 AGENCY: Federal Aviation Administration (FAA), DOT.

-ACTION: Notice of proposed special conditions.
+ACTION: Final special conditions.

-SUMMARY: This action proposes special conditions for The Boeing Company (Boeing) Model 737 series airplanes.
+SUMMARY: These special conditions are issued for The Boeing Company (Boeing) Model 737 series airplanes.
 These airplanes will have a novel or unusual design feature when compared to the state of technology envisioned in the airworthiness standards for transport-category airplanes.
 This design feature is an inertia locking device (ILD) installed in passenger seats.
 The applicable airworthiness regulations do not contain adequate or appropriate safety standards for this design feature.
-These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
-DATES: Send comments on or before
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.